ivanma9/MealPlanana/README.md

 } = process.env;
 ```

-For security purposes, the `config.js` file does not include our actual database credientials.
+For security purposes, the `config.js` file does not include our actual database credentials.
 Only authorized users are given this information.

 A workaround would be to create your own [cluster](https://docs.atlas.mongodb.com/tutorial/create-new-cluster/) and [bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html), and to insert your credentials to the `config.js` file.